shreyap2702/docs/pages/sending/send_bulk.md

 # `send_bulk()`

-Send the same email to multiple recipients in a single request using the `POST/mails/bulk` endpoint.
+Send the same email to multiple recipients in a single request using the `POST /mails/bulk` endpoint.

 ## What this function does